-The speed of sound in that medium is c
+- The speed of sound in that medium is c

 We can say the speed of sound can be equated to Mach 1 speed.
 Thus, Mach 0.75 will be 75% of the speed of sound that is also called subsonic, and Mach 1.65 will be 65% faster than the speed of light, which is also called supersonic.

 The Mach number due to the local speed of sound is dependent on the surrounding mediums in specific temperature and pressure.
 Flow can be determined as an incompressible flow with the help of the Mach number.
 The medium can either be a liquid or a gas.
-The medium can be flowing, whereas the boundary may be stable or the boundary may be travelling in a medium that is at rest.
-The medium and boundary both may be travelling with a certain speed, but their velocities with respect to each other are what matters.
+The medium can be flowing, whereas the boundary may be stable, or the boundary may be travelling in a medium that is at rest.
+The medium and boundary both may be travelling with a certain speed, but their velocities concerning each other matter.
 The medium may be channelled through several devices such as wind tunnels or may be immersed in the medium.
 The Mach number is termed as a dimensionless number because it is a ratio of two speeds.

 An Austrian philosopher and physicist Ernst Mach is after whom the Mach number is named.
 Due to it being a dimensionless quantity and not a measurable unit, the number is put after the term Mach for instance, Mach 4 and not 4 Mach.

 Mach Number Classification

 Speed below the speed of sound is termed as subsonic whereas speed above the speed of sound is termed as supersonic, although scientists practising aerodynamics most of the time use these terms to describe a particular range of Mach values.

 The various regimes of Mach values are:

-Commercial aircraft with aerodynamic features such as the rounded nose and leading edges.
+Commercial aircraft with aerodynamic features such as rounded nose and leading edges.
 The Mach is below 0.8.

 Aircraft that are built with swept wings.
 The Mach value is between 0.8-2.1.